Biswas57/kaflow/README.md

     - Implementing the Singleton Pattern ensures data consistency across the system.

 **Abstract Factory Pattern for Component Creation:**
-- **Reason:** The TributaryController class had too many responsibilities, violating the Open/Closed Principle.
+- **Reason:** The TributaryController class had too many responsibilities, violating the Open/Closed Principle, and Typesafety constraints mean that it was very easy for us to overuse switch and if-else statements leading to alot of code duplication and poorly designed code.
 - **Details:**
     - Abstract Factory Pattern facilitates the creation of different components in the system without specifying the exact class to be created.
     - Simplifies adding new components without modifying existing code.
+    - Abstract Factory Pattern for Type Handling, especially when reading from JSON files and creating objects of different types.

 **Strategy Pattern for Consumer Group Rebalancing:**
 - **Reason:** Needed a flexible way to switch between different rebalancing algorithms (Range and Round Robin) at runtime.